scikit-hep/pyhf/docs/likelihood.rst

 To implement an interpolation between sample distribution shapes, the distributions with a "downward variation" ("lo") associated with :math:`\alpha=-1` and an "upward variation" ("hi") associated with :math:`\alpha=+1` are provided as arrays of floats.
-An example is shown
+An example of a correlated shape modifier with absolute shape variations for a 2-bin channel is shown below:
-below:

 .. code:: json

    { "name": "mod_name", "type": "histosys", "data": {"hi_data": [20,15], "lo_data": [10, 10]} }

-An example of a correlated shape modifier with absolute shape variations for a 2-bin channel.

 Normalisation Uncertainty (normsys)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~